WHAT: 86th Annual National Football League Player Selection Meeting

 COACH: PICKS1) Nick Saban: 962) Dabo Swinney: 643) Jimbo Fisher: 574) Brian Kelly: 545) Kirk Ferentz: 46

 In that time frame, Swinney has produced 13 first-round picks, the second-most among active coaches.

 FIRST-ROUND PICKS BY ACTIVE COACHES SINCE 2008(2009 NFL DRAFT)

-Swinney’s 57 picks in all rounds are the fifth-most of all coaches — active or inactive — in that time frame.
+Swinney’s 64 picks in all rounds are tied for the third-most of all coaches — active or inactive — in that time frame.

 NFL DRAFT PICKS BY ALL COACHES SINCE 2008(2009 NFL DRAFT)

-Clemson enters the 2020 NFL Draft with a number of notable draft streaks intact.
+Clemson enters the 2021 NFL Draft riding a number of notable draft accomplishments:

 In 2010, the NFL changed the format of the NFL Draft, moving from conducting the first three rounds on a Saturday and the final four rounds on a Sunday to a format that featured Round 1 on Thursday night, Rounds 2-3 on Friday night, and Rounds 4-7 on Saturday.
 The new format pushed the first round into the spotlight in prime-time, and Clemson could once again shine in that spotlight in 2020.

 Clemson has produced multiple first rounders in the NFL Draft six times.
 In 1979, the dynamic quarterback-receiver duo of Steve Fuller and Jerry Butler became the first pair of Clemson teammates to go in the first round of the same draft, as Butler was selected fifth overall by the Buffalo Bills and Fuller went 23rd overall to the Kansas City Chiefs.